gmpopescu/KGK-PopDynamAnalysis/README.md

 This data and analysis package should be cited as:

 Gabriel M. Popescu, Cristina Covătaru, Ionela Opriș, Adrian Bălășescu, Laurent Carozza, Valentin Radu, Constantin Haită, Tiberiu Sava, C. Michael Barton, Cătălin Lazăr.
-Kodjadermen-Gumelnița-Karanovo VI Population Dynamics – 14C Data and Analysis. https://doi.org/10.5281/zenodo.7074271
+Kodjadermen-Gumelnița-Karanovo VI Population Dynamics – 14C Data and Analysis 10.5281/zenodo.7587242

 These data and analysis are open to use in scientific research but one should always cite both the paper and this dataset.